 Want to structure a tax effective income source

 Choosing your income

-You choose how much income you receive each year, subject to a minimum legislated amount.
+You choose how much income you receive each year, subject to a minimum and maximum legislated amount.
 The minimum is calculated in the same way as the 'retirement' income stream.

 Lump sum withdrawals

 Lump sum withdrawals are generally not permitted.
-However, if you satisfy a condition of release you can transfer your Energy Super Transition to Retirement Income Stream to an Energy Super Income Stream.
+However, if you satisfy a condition of release you can transfer your Energy Super Transition to Retirement Income Stream account to an Energy Super Income Stream account.

 Lump sum withdrawal fee

 Once started you can't make additional contributions to your Transition to Retirement Income Stream, but you can open a second account with a minimum contribution of $10,000.

 You can choose from four regular payment frequency options:

 We'll write to you every July asking you to select your preferred payment option for that financial year.
 If you have nominated to have your Energy Super Income Stream account payments made monthly, quarterly, half-yearly or annually, payments will be processed in time to be credited to your bank or other financial institution around the 24th of each payment month (if applicable).
 If you have nominated to have your Income Stream payments made fortnightly, payments will be processed in time to be credited to your bank or other financial institution every second Wednesday.